Yekaterinburg Sverdlovsk Oblast, Russia Travel Guide

 Comprehensive travel insurance covering medical emergencies, evacuation, and trip cancellation is important.
 World Nomads

-Check your government's travel advisories for Russia and Yekaterinburg before and during your trip for any updated information.
+Check your government's alerts for travelers for Russia and Yekaterinburg before and during your trip for any updated information.

-Always keep copies of your essential documents (passport, visa, migration card, insurance) in a separate location from the originals, and consider digital copies on a secure cloud service.
+Always maintain copies of your essential documents (passport, visa, migration card, insurance) in a separate location from the originals, and consider digital copies on a secure cloud service.

 Watch documentaries about the imperial family or the Trans-Siberian Railway.